AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | ai, use, student        | 11        | -0.12        |
 | use, recognition, facial| 7         | -0.30        |
 | tesla, autopilot, driver| 6         | -0.20        |

+"ai, use, student" with a subjectivity score of -0.12 is more subjective. "use, recognition, facial" with a subjectivity score of -0.30 is relatively more objective implying discussions on the technical aspects of facial recognition technology, its usage in various contexts, and the associated challenges, leading to a more objective tone in reporting more factually

 An incident in California, where students allegedly used AI to generate fake nude photos with their classmates' faces, prompting investigations by school officials and the police.
 The incident highlights the increasing misuse of generative AI among minors.